 Out with the old and in with the new, as it were.
 ARC Abatement’s Dallas team removed approximately 200,000 square feet of asbestos and 180,000 square feet of mold from a Gainesville, Texas hospital that was renovated into a senior care facility.
 Under the leadership of GM Steve Chappell, this half-million dollar project was completed in mid-April 2016, for a total of three months start to finish.
 The exterior of the hospital will be kept, so all interior renovations are done to preserve the exterior and overall structure.

-The Building Air Quality, developed by the EPA and the National Institute for Occupational Safety and Health, provides practical suggestions on preventing, identifying, and resolving indoor air quality (IAQ) problems in public and commercial buildings.
+The Building Air Quality, regulations developed by the EPA and the National Institute for Occupational Safety and Health, provides practical recommendations and solutions on preventing, identifying, and resolving indoor air quality (IAQ) problems in public and commercial buildings.

 According to the EPA, some compounds produced by molds have strong smells and are volatile and quickly released into the air.
 These compounds are known as microbial volatile organic compounds (mVOCs).
 Because mVOCs often have strong or unpleasant odors, they can be the source of the “moldy odor” or musty smell frequently associated with mold growth.
 A moldy odor suggests that mold is growing in the building and should be investigated.
 ARC can provide an assessment to determine if your facility has mold issues.